Warm daily attention can keep a long marriage feeling close, playful, and alive.

 If conversations keep turning into fights, if one of you feels chronically lonely, or if trust has been broken, marriage counseling can give you a safer place to sort through it.

-Keeping the flame alive is not one dramatic act.
-It is the habit of turning toward each other, especially when life makes it easy to drift.
+Keeping the flame alive is the habit of turning toward each other, especially when life makes it easy to drift.